schitresh/system-design/design_concepts/1_introduction.md

   - Features that need to be included and what will be their inputs & outputs
 - Non-functional Requirements
   - Quality constraints that the system must satisfy
+  - Defined conditions under which the system must operate
+  - Constraints
     - Portability
     - Security
     - Maintainability
     - Reliability
     - Scalability
     - Performance
     - Reusability
     - Flexibility
 - Extended Requirements
   - Nice to have requirements that are not the core functionalities